Measurement of the Electron Magnetic Moment

+An important feature of an electron measurement (not available with muons \cite{Muong-2PRL_2021}, for example) is that its cyclotron frequency can be measured {\it in situ}.
+The electron thus serves as its own magnetometer insofar as $B$ cancels out of the frequency ratios.
+Choosing to measure $\nu_a/\nu_c$ rather than $\nu_s/\nu_c$ (called making a $g-2$ measurement) significantly reduces the effect of frequency measurement uncertainties.
+However, it does not evade or reduce at all the largest $g/2$ measurement correction and its uncertainty, as we shall see.

-A stable magnetic field is nonetheless critical for $\nu_a$ and $\nu_c$ not measured simultaneously.
-Field drift reduced by a factor of 4 to $2 \times 10^{-9}/\rm{day}$ \cite{Helium3NMR2019} makes possible round-the-clock measurements, improved statistical precision, and a better investigation of uncertainties.
-The apparatus in Fig.~\ref{fig:ApparatusAndLevels}a achieves this by supporting a 50 mK electron trap on a 4.2 K superconducting, self-shielding solenoid \cite{SelfShieldingSolenoid}, with a mixing chamber flexibly hanging from the rest of a dilution refrigerator \cite{Atoms2019TowardImprovedMeasurement}.
-(Independently suspending a trap and a normal rigid fridge makes $B$ drift with lab pressure and temperature as the electron moves in the slight gradient of the solenoid field \cite{HarvardMagneticMoment2011}.)
-The He and N$_2$ pressures in the cryostats are also regulated.
+A stable magnetic field is still critical at our precision because $\nu_a$ and $\nu_c$ are not measured simultaneously.
+Field drift of 2 ppb/day \cite{Helium3NMR2019} (4 times below that in \cite{HarvardMagneticMoment2008}) makes possible round-the-clock measurements, improved statistical precision, and better investigations of uncertainties.
+The apparatus in Fig.~\ref{fig:ApparatusAndLevels}a achieves this by supporting a 50 mK trap on a 4.2 K self-shielding solenoid \cite{SelfShieldingSolenoid} using a mixing chamber flexibly hanging from the rest of a dilution refrigerator \cite{Atoms2019TowardImprovedMeasurement}.